forestgrape/coronavirus/index.md

 ### prevent unwanted metabolisms

 #### self checks
+[in work]
-Self checks of the cells: inside the cells there are various systems to keep to cells metabolism immune
+Self checks of the cells: inside the cells there are various systems to keep to cells metabolism immune.

 #### extern checks
 Cells present what they produce on the outside: T cells inspect these substances and can induce aptosis or ring the bells.
 In fighting coronaviruses T cells play a key role [citations in work].